MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/set-up-advanced-bank-reconciliation-import-process.md

 9. On the **Transformations** tab, click **New**.
 10. For sequence number 1, click **Upload file**, and select the **MT940TXT-to-MT940XML.xslt** file that you saved earlier.
 11. Click **New**.
-12. For sequence number 2, click **Upload file**, and select the **MT940XML-to-Reconciliation.xslt** file that you saved earlier. **Note:** Finance and Operations transformation files are built for the standard format.
+12. For sequence number 2, click **Upload file**, and select the **MT940XML-to-Reconciliation.xslt** file that you saved earlier. **Note:** Transformation files are built for the standard format.
 Because banks often diverge from this format, you may have to update the transformation file to map to your bank statement format. <!--- For details about the expected format for MT940, see [Dynamics AX MT940 Layout](./media/dynamicsaxmt940layout1.xlsx)-->
 13. Click **New**.
 14. For sequence number 3, click **Upload file**, and select the **BankReconciliation-to-Composite.xslt** file that you saved earlier.
 15. Click **Apply transforms**.